-- You will descend lower on your hips than on your knees during air squats.
+- You will descend lower on your hips during air squats than your knees.

 Squat Roundhouse Kicks

-- You should be squatting with your knees bent and your feet slightly wider than shoulder-width apart.
+- Squatting with your knees bent and your feet slightly wider than shoulder-width apart.

 - Maintain your balance while continuing your kick below hip level by rotating your hips, straightening your kicking leg, and keeping your balance as you do so.